vvvv/VL.Devices.TheEyeTribe/README.md

 # VL.Devices.TheEyeTribe
-Support for the eye tracker by TheEyeTribe for VL

-# VL.Devices.Astra
 Set of nodes to use the eye tracker by TheEyeTribe in VL.

 Try it with vvvv, the visual live-programming environment for .NET